jqreator/wordDocGen/README.md

 # wordDocGen
-Generates docx documents filled with random characters in mass for load testing and other applications.
+Generates docx documents filled with random characters for load testing and other applications.
 The default document size is 1MB.

 Prerequisites:
 This script leverages the docx module from: https://python-docx.readthedocs.io/en/latest/